9dots/9dots.io-pages/OpO2Ivt.md

 ## Explain

 1. Discuss with students the five senses that humans have.
-2. What are those senses used for?
+	- Smell
+    - Sight
+    - Touch
+    - Taste
+    - Hear

-The senses are used to respond to the outside environment, such as:
+2. The senses are used to respond to the outside environment, such as:
 	- if we feel something is too hot, we move our hand away
 	- if we see candy we want to have, we grab it
 	- if we hear our dog running away, we call their name
 	- if we taste something bad, we spit it out

 ## Explain

-Just like with the body, in electronic senses are called “sensors”.
-A sensor is a device that receives and responds to a signal or stimulus.
-A sensor is used to measure a physical quantity such as temperature, pressure or loudness and convert it into an electronic signal of some kind (e.g a voltage).
+1. Just like with the body, in electronic senses are called “sensors”.
+	- A sensor is a device that receives and responds to a signal or stimulus.
+    - A sensor is used to measure a physical quantity such as temperature, pressure or loudness and convert it into an electronic signal of some kind (e.g a voltage).

-Some examples of sensors from real life include:
+2. Some examples of sensors from real life include:
 	- Fire alarm – sense smoke in the air and turn on noise
 	- Light switch – sense motion and turn on light
 	- Clap on clap off lights – sense sound and turn on light

 ## Explore

-Using the handout, students will build circuits using different input and output combinations, and write down the result on the handout.
+1. Using the handout, students will build circuits using different input and output combinations
+	- After creating a circuit, students will write down the result on the handout.

 ## Standards